Written by Kirk Wallace

 Generally, insurers will require the following information:

-Every policy differs, and, depending on your insurer, you may not need to list a learner driver.
+Every policy differs, and, depending on your insurer, you may need to list a learner driver.
 It’s recommended that you contact your insurer to check if learner drivers are covered under your policy or if there are specific guidelines you need to follow.